sushil46in/terraform_modules/README.md

 APPEND hashicorp/ad:0.4.4 to request_provider.txt in this case.

-Once the file has been edited, commit and push the changes back to your forked repository and then create a pull request for the original repository.
+Once the file has been edited, commit (with comment as 'Added AD' in this case)and push the changes back to your forked repository and then create a pull request for the original repository.

 Once the pull request gets approved, the modules will be generated automatically and pushed back to this repository within a minute.